NorthernWidget-Skunkworks/Project-Calypso/README.md

 ## Project Summary

-Our team developed an open-source sensor to measure turbidity, meaning cloudiness or murkiness, of water.
-Turbidity increases when the water carries more sediment, and can also increase when dissolved compounds change the color and clarity of the water.
-Both suspended and dissolved material relate to water quality; in general, less of both is better for drinking water.
-This open-source sensor is freely available, meaning that anyone with the ability can download and build one based on the designs (https://doi.org/10.5281/zenodo.8177929).
+Our team developed an open-source sensor to measure water turbidity.
+Turbidity, or "murkiness", increases when the water carries more sediment.
+Dissolved compounds can also increase turbidity by reducing water clarity.
+In general, less suspended and dissolved material makes better drinking water.
+Anyone may download and build this sensor (Design: https://doi.org/10.5281/zenodo.8177929).

 <img src="https://github.com/NorthernWidget-Skunkworks/Project-Calypso/blob/master/Documentation/images/Calypso_LED_and_detector_schematic.png" alt="UMN WRC" width="400px">